2 Reading, Plotting, Querying & Validating

 las2 <- filter_poi(las2, ReturnNumber == 1L)

-In the above example we are (1) reading only the first returns or (2) Reading all the points then filtering the first returns in R. Both outputs are strictly identical but the first one is faster and more memory efficient because it doesn’t load the whole file in R and does not use extra processing memory.
+In the example above, we are (1) reading only the first returns or (2) reading all the points and then filtering the first returns in R. Both outputs are strictly identical, but the first method is faster and more memory-efficient because it doesn’t load the entire file into R and avoids using extra processing memory.
 It should always be preferred when possible.
-Multiple filter commands can be used at once to e.g. read only first return between 5 and 50 m.
+Multiple filter commands can be used simultaneously to, for example, read only the first returns between 5 and 50 meters.

 las <- readLAS("file.las", filter = "-keep_first -drop_z_below 5 -drop_z_above 50")

-The full list of available commands is given by readLAS(filter = "-help").
-Users of LAStools may recognize these commands because both LAStools and lidR use the same library (LASlib and LASzip) to read and write LAS and LAZ files.
+The full list of available commands can be obtained by using readLAS(filter = "-help").
+Users of LAStools may recognize these commands, as both LAStools and lidR use the same libraries (LASlib and LASzip) to read and write LAS and LAZ files.

 An important first step in ALS data processing is ensuring that your data is complete and valid according to the ASPRS LAS specifications.
 Users commonly report bugs arising from invalid data.
-This is why we introduced the las_check() function to perform a deep inspection of LAS objects.
-This function checks if a LAS object meets the ASPRS LAS specifications and whether it is valid for processing, giving warnings if otherwise.
+This is why we introduced the las_check() function to perform a thorough inspection of LAS objects.
+This function checks whether a LAS object meets the ASPRS LAS specifications and whether it is valid for processing, providing warnings if it does not.

-A simple example that happens fairly often is that a LAS file contains duplicate points.
-This may lead to problems like trees being detected twice, to invalid metrics, or to errors in DTM generation.
-We can also encounter invalid return numbers, incoherent return numbers and number of returns attributes, invalid coordinate reference system etc. Always make sure to run the las_check() function before digging deep into your data.
+A common issue is that a LAS file contains duplicate points.
+This can lead to problems such as trees being detected twice, invalid metrics, or errors in DTM generation.
+We may also encounter invalid return numbers, incoherent return numbers and number of returns attributes, and invalid coordinate reference systems, among other issues.
+Always make sure to run the las_check() function before delving deeply into your data.

 las_check(las)